mihaigalos/miniboot/README.md

 The variable EEPROM_CONFIGURATION_START_BYTE can be edited to generate the desired macro in bootloader.h for the above logic.

-# Storing the application in the EEPROM
+# Storing the application in the external EEPROM

-To write an application to the I2C memory, one can use a USB to UART bridge.
+To write an application to the I2C EEPROM memory, one can use a USB to UART bridge.

 ## Prepare the UART to I2C Bridge